 Tools and Software

-The EFEHR Earthquake Risk Service promotes the use of the tools and software for seismic risk assessment developed by GEM:
+The EFEHR Seismic Risk Service promotes the use of the tools and software for seismic risk assessment developed by GEM: